 Set the Stage Now for the Holiday Shopping Rush

-The lessons you’re learning now should do much more than simply help you in the coming weeks.
+The information shared in this article is not just valid for this holiday season.
+On the contrary, the Foundr elves have given you the gift of knowledge that can be used for many years to come.
 By recording crucial data and tracking the impact of your efforts, you’ll have an even stronger playbook to work from next holiday season.
 With each passing year, your strategies can become more robust and refined.

 Sure, there will always be curveballs that you won’t see coming.
 But the strategies that work for you this year should absolutely be considered in the future.
 Your objective will simply be to adapt them to the circumstances and see how you can get even better results.